 In general, Italian food can’t be described as spicy.
 However, in Southern Italy especially, they love to use Italian red chili peppers (peperoncino) in many dishes.
-The Southern Italians believe that peperoncino is not only good for your heart, but that it is also an aphrodisiac! (go straight to the recipe)
+The Southern Italians believe that peperoncino is not only good for your heart, but that it is also an aphrodisiac!

 What does ‘arrabbiata’ mean?

 Arrabbiata, meaning angry, is an as-spicy-as-you-want-to-make-it flavorful pasta dish which is very simple to make and requires very few ingredients.
 It is quite a famous dish in Italian cuisine, having been immortalized by Italian films such as The Great Abducted (La grande abbuffata) by Marco Ferreri, Rome by Federico Fellini and Seven Kilos in Seven Days (7 chili in 7 giorni) with Carlo Verdone.

 The name arrabbiata derives from the fact that eating this dish may turn you red in the face because of the chili!
 Just like when someone gets angry!